Have you ever realized how many things you have to do to take the perfect selfie?

 Just don’t forget the most important selfie eye makeup of all: mascara.
 Curl your lashes first and apply the mascara so it coats your lashes from root to tip.
 For a fuller look, use two coats on the entire lash and a third coat on your outer lashes only.

 But what happens if you apply your eye makeup and realize that a certain color isn’t actually working for you in your selfie?
 Don’t rush to Ulta to drop $15 on another palette.
 You can use Facetune2 to painlessly switch between different shades of eyeshadow.
 You can even add eyeliner and mascara with a swipe of your finger.
 Clutch, right?

-Yep, you still need to apply blush.
+Yep, you still need to apply blush for selfies.
 Without it, you risk looking washed out in your selfie.
 You don’t want to look like a sick Victorian child, so remember a little blush, ‘kay?

 But don’t just apply blush to the apples of your cheeks.
 Make sure to sweep it across your cheekbones.
 If you want a more defined look, try a contouring stick: dab just under your cheekbones and blend downward to create a slight shadow.

 Want to rock those Cara Delevigne brows?
 Make sure your eyebrows are neat and groomed before you’re ready for selfie liftoff.